GU-CLASP/GU-CLASP.github.io/_people/sylvie-saget/index.md

 Sylvie Saget is a PhD Researcher in Computational Linguistics
 !!
 Whenever she is classified by the lab as a "Past member"/not "PhD student", Sylvie is an active researcher & PhD student!
+--- No worries ---Whenever she is classified by the lab as a "Past member"/not "PhD student"  --- she is an active researcher & PhD student!
+But dealing with academic theft and sabotage takes times and deeply constraints how one can make her research public ensuring her name won't be erased and replaced!!
+Here in Sweden - together with men & their "friends" at the international level - you may find many women & institutions who actively take part in Matilda effect!

 Her research focuses on conversational agents that can talk and act autonomously such as humans, robots, virtual humans - or, generally speaking, any kind of object or system involving social interaction.